DrakeRyzer/DrakeSW5E/Species/Droid/Droid, Class I/Index.md

 **Designations (Names).** 2MED2 (Toomedtoo), GH-7 (Geeaych-Seven), TX-20 (Tee-Ex Twenty)

 ## Class I Droid Traits
-As a class I droid, you have the following special traits.
+In addition to the traits of a [droid](https://drakeryzer.github.io/DrakeSW5E/Species/Droid/), as a class I droid, you also have the following special traits.

 ***Ability Score Increase.*** <br>
 Your Intelligence score increases by 2, and your Wisdom or Charisma score increases by 1.